 • Beauty brands and social media influencers:

-Brands must maintain good relationships with influencers because they are considered as a powerful tool for customer acquisition.
+Brands must maintain good relationships with influencers because they are considered a powerful tool for customer acquisition.

-Influencer selection, marketing campaigns and sales performance monitoring are now key aspects that contribute to your brand awareness and that will help increase your sales.
+Influencer selection, marketing campaigns, and sales performance monitoring are now key aspects that contribute to your brand awareness and that will help increase your sales.

 • Product transparency: